SAP/java-integration-for-sap-mobile-services/docs/push/index.md

 builder.withTenantId("19f52077-c4fc-43b8-a8eb-4995779e1fa1")
 ```

-Note, this option is incompatible with the [Tenant Resolver](#tenant-resolver) configuration.
+Note, this option is incompatible with the [Tenant Supplier](#tenant-supplier) configuration.

 ### Tenant Supplier